 Crypto Wallet and Exchange Storage explained.

 Crypto wallets are at the core of what users do with their digital assets, which includes storage, management, and security.
-When it comes to trading on a crypto exchange, users are given custodial wallets.
-These wallets, which are run by the exchange itself, mean that the platforms have the private keys while users’ access is via their accounts.
-Custodial wallets are a hit for those who trade often, as they enable fast transfers, instant trades, and also easy use of exchange features.
+When trading on a crypto exchange, users are given custodial wallets.
+These wallets, which are run by the exchange itself, mean that the platforms hold the private keys, while users access them through their accounts.
+Custodial wallets are a hit for frequent traders, as they enable fast transfers, instant trades, and easy use of exchange features.

-However, at present, we see that the use of exchange wallets is a practice that we do not always recommend, in particular for the long term.
+However, at present, we do not always recommend using exchange wallets, particularly in the long term.
 Exchanges are at risk of security breaches, technical issues, or regulation changes.
-Also for this reason, many users opt to take their funds out of exchanges and into personal wallets in which they have more control of their assets.
+For this reason, many users opt to withdraw their funds from exchanges and into personal wallets, where they have more control over their assets.

 There is a variety of crypto wallets out there for different purposes.
-Hot wallets, which are on the internet, are used for day-to-day transactions, trading, and interacting with decentralized apps.
+Hot wallets, which are online, are used for day-to-day transactions, trading, and interacting with decentralized apps.
 They are easy to use but are more prone to online attacks.
-Cold wallets like paper wallets or offline software wallets keep assets off the internet, which makes them more secure for the long term hold.
-Hardware wallets are a very popular form of cold storage that use physical devices to keep private keys off the same time, still allowing for secure transaction signing.
+Cold wallets, such as paper wallets or offline software wallets, keep assets off the internet, making them more secure for long-term holding.
+Hardware wallets are a very popular form of cold storage that use physical devices to keep private keys offline, while still allowing secure transaction signing.

-Another key category is that of non-custodial wallets, which provide users with full control over their private keys and funds.
+Another key category is non-custodial wallets, which give users full control over their private keys and funds.
 As opposed to exchange wallets, which use a third party, non-custodial wallets do not.
 This means the user is fully responsible for their security, which includes the protection of recovery phrases and private keys.
-Although this does pass along more responsibility to the user, it in turn greatly reduces the risk of third-party interference.
+Although this does place more responsibility on the user, it also greatly reduces the risk of third-party interference.

 To improve the security of your exchange wallet, we recommend that you do what is suggested below.
 For long-term holding of coins, take them out of the exchange into your own personal wallet.
 Also, do not leave a large balance of crypto on an exchange that may be targeted.
 Also, we suggest you use strong, unique passwords, turn on two-factor authentication, and keep your software updated.
 Also, pay attention to phishing attempts and avoid accessing your wallets or exchanges from unsecured networks.